 - The Trojan module establishes the connection to the Gmail account va the built-in credentials.

 - Using the Gmail connection the host sends a report to the hackers signaling them about the newly made infection.

 - Using an automated approach the Trojan module will refresh the inbox checking for new commands and instructions sent by the hackers.

 The successful installation of this module can be used to deliver additional threats.
 This is especially dangerous if done with ransomware or banking Trojans.
 Triggering the Trojan’s capabilities can also allow the hackers to generate screenshots of the active user’s activities either manually or automatically.
 If custom code is used the attackers can generate malicious pop-ups that can be used in carrying out scams.
 Trojans like this one can lead to the initialization of keyloggers — automated software that can grab certain strings that falls into a specific category.
 They can sense when users enter account credentials into login prompts and other related fields.

 - Guide 1: How to Remove Kedi Trojan from Windows.

-- Guide 2: Get rid of Kedi Trojan from Mac OS X.
+- Guide 2: Get rid of Kedi Trojan on Mac OS X.

-- Guide 3: Remove Kedi Trojan from Google Chrome.
+- Guide 3: Remove Kedi Trojan in Google Chrome.